Do1e

 Linux

-Note: Each time you restart, you need to execute the above routing configuration, or find a method for permanent configuration, but it is not recommended to permanently configure on laptops.
+You need to execute the above routing configuration after each reboot, or find a method for permanent configuration, but it is not recommended to permanently configure on laptops.

 Loading...